DynamicsAndNeuralSystems/pyspi/README.md

 If you have access to a PBS cluster and are processing MTS with many processes (or are analyzing many MTS), then you may find the [_pyspi_ distribute](https://github.com/olivercliff/pyspi-distribute) repository helpful.

-If your dataset is large (containing many processes and/or observations), you can use a reduced set of statistics by instantiating the calculator with the `fast=True` parameter (cf. the [simple demo](https://github.com/olivercliff/pyspi/blob/main/demos/simple_demo.py)).
+If your dataset is large (containing many processes and/or observations), you can use a pre-configured set of reduced statistics or create your own subsets (cf. the [documentation guide](https://pyspi-toolkit.readthedocs.io/en/latest/advanced.html#using-a-reduced-spi-set)).

 ## Other highly comparative toolboxes